 The actions that will be funded by the programme will be in line with the Charter of Fundamental Rights of the European Union, the European Child Guarantee, gender equality, non-discrimination.
-Equality between men and women, gender mainstreaming and the integration of a gender perspective and prevention of any discrimination based on gender, religion or belief, disability, age or sexual orientation will be ensured by a) specialisation of criteria on the Calls, b) documentation from the beneficiaries in the Projects Progress Reports, c) inclusion of specific task / questions in the monitoring and evaluation of the Programme.
+The horizontal principles will be ensured by a) specialisation of criteria on the Calls, b) documentation from the beneficiaries in the Projects Progress Reports, c) inclusion of specific task / questions in the monitoring and evaluation of the Programme.